Polish–Soviet War: Poland

 Their losses during and after the Battle of Warsaw made the Soviets offer the Polish peace delegation substantial territorial concessions, including Minsk and other areas occupied by Polish forces.
 Polish resources were also exhausted and Polish public opinion wanted a settlement.
 Piłsudski and his camp were opposed to the peace process and wanted the warfare to continue to make a realization of the Intermarium concept possible.
 Fulfilment of Piłsudski's territorial and political ideas was precluded already on 11 September 1920, when the Defense Council voted on Poland's border expectations.
 Despite the positive outcome of the Battle of Warsaw, Piłsudski's political position remained weak and he was unable to prevent developments that meant ruin to his long-held vision of a grand Polish-led alliance.

-The negotiations were controlled by Roman Dmowski's National Democrats.
+The negotiations were controlled by Dmowski's National Democrats.
 The National Democrats wanted to directly incorporate into the Polish state the lands they found desirable.
-Polish parliament (Sejm) was controlled by Dmowski's allies, whose ideas on the nature of the Polish state and the arrangement of its borders had since permanently prevailed.
+The Sejm was controlled by Dmowski's allies, whose ideas on the nature of the Polish state and the arrangement of its borders had since permanently prevailed.

 Because of the failed Kiev Expedition, Piłsudski had lost his ability to act as the main player, to manipulate people and events in Polish politics.
 The consensus on his dominant role was gone.
 As a consequence, he was allowed to win the war, but the conditions of peace were determined already by his opponents.